CloudLabs-Samples/EduLabs/React/readme.md

 ## Summary

-In this lab, you learned how to create a React app from Visual studio, run the application and display a simple message.
+In this lab, you learned how to create a React app from Visual studio, run the application and display a sample message using the app.